 The top 5 factors that affect the transformers performers are as follows

-- Winding failure: Windings are an important part of a transformer.
-In distribution side transformers there are commonly two windings.
+Windings are an important part of a transformer.
+In distribution side transformers, there are commonly two windings.
 One of the primary side and the second on the secondary side.
-High voltage/low current flows in the primary side winding and through electromagnetic induction voltage is stepped down and current stepped up in the secondary side winding.
+It steps high voltage/low current flows in the primary side winding and current stepped up in the secondary side winding.
 These windings withstand dielectric, thermal and mechanical stress during this process.
-The faults that occur in the winding are due to these stresses.
+The faults that occur in the winding are for these stresses.
 This causes the breaking of the windings or the burn-out.
 The winding fault PN number is usually between 6 to 30.

-- Bushing Failure: Bushes are insulating devices that insulate a high voltage electrical conductor to pass through an earth conductor.
+Bushes are insulating devices that insulate a high voltage electrical conductor to pass through an earth conductor.
 In transformers, it provides a current path through the tank wall.
-Inside the transformer, paper insulators are used which are surrounded by oil that provides further insulation.
-Bushing failure usually occurs over time.
+Inside the transformer, it uses paper insulators surrounded by oil that provides further insulation.
+In addition, bushing failure usually occurs over time.
 Bushes failure PN number is between 24 to 48.

-- Core failure: The transformers have laminated steel cores in the middle surrounded by the transformer windings.
+The transformers have laminated steel cores in the middle surrounded by the transformer windings.
 The function of the core is to concentrate the magnetic flux.
 Fault in the core directly affect the transformer windings, causing faults in them.
-The cores of the transformers are laminated to reduce eddy-current.
+It laminates the cores of the transformers to reduce eddy-current.
 The lamination of the core can become defected by poor maintenance, old oil or corrosion.
-The breakdown of the smallest part of the lamination results in an increase of thermal heat due to eddy-current
+The breakdown of the smallest part of the lamination results in an increase of thermal heat because of eddy-current

-- Tank Failures: The function of the tank in the transformer is to be a container for the oil used in it.
-The oil in the tank is used for insulation and cooling.
-The tank can also be used as a support for other equipment of the transformer.
+The function of the tank in the transformer is to be a container for the oil used in it.
+It uses the oil in the tank for insulation and cooling.
+We can also use the tank as a support for other equipment of the transformer.
 The PN number for the failure is 18.
-The fault in the tank occurs due to environmental stress, corrosion, high humidity and sun radiation resulting in leakage or cracks in the tank walls
+The fault in the tank occurs because of environmental stress, corrosion, high humidity and sun radiation resulting in leakage or cracks in the tank walls

-- Cooling system failure: Cooling system reduces the heat produced in transformers due to copper and iron losses.
+Cooling system reduces the heat produced in transformers because of copper and iron losses.
 The cooling system contains cooling fans, oil pumps, and water-cooled heat exchangers.
-The failure in the cooling system causes the heat to build up in the transformer which effects different parts of the transformer and also causes more gas pressure to be built inside which may cause the transformer to blow.
+The failure in the cooling system causes the heat to build up in the transformer which affects different parts of the transformer and also causes it to build more gas pressure inside which may cause the transformer to blow.
 The PN is between 26 to 48.

 Measures taken to prevent transformers failure

-- Control wiring (annually): Control wiring should be checked to ensure that wire insulation is in good condition.
-The control cabinet and associated conduit should be inspected to ensure that weather seals are intact.
-Control power supply voltage should be checked.
+we should check Control wiring to ensure that wire insulation is in good condition and inspect the control cabinet & associated conduit to ensure that weather seals are intact.
+We should check control power supply voltage.

-In this article, you have studied the factors that affect transformers and measures to avoid transformer failure.
+In conclusion, this article helps you to study the factors that affect transformers and measures to avoid transformer failure.
 If you are looking for installing a power transformer, Apollo can help you with it.
-Feel free to get in touch with us at https://www.apollopowersystems.com/contact-us/
+Get in touch with Apollo power system.